Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Random Matrix Theory and Elliptic Ensembles

 \section{Random Matrix Theory and Elliptic Ensembles}

-In this section we will prove the majority of results we need for the elliptic ensembles, other than Proposition \ref{prop:moments of character bulk classical}.
+In this section we will prove the majority of the random matrix results we need concerning the elliptic ensembles.
 Our first goal will be to give a proof of Lemma \ref{lem:main elliptic ensemble bound}, which gives the behavior of the characteristic polynomial on the exponential scale.
 Our other main result will be Proposition \ref{prop:moments of character outside bulk}, which gives our bounds on the characteristic polynomial outside of the bulk.
-In the course of proving these, we will also need two overcrowding results to control the behavior of the smallest singular value.
-These are given by Lemmas \ref{lem:naomov smallest eigenvalue bound} and \ref{lem:wegner bound}.
+In the course of proving these, we will also need an overcrowding result to control the behavior of the smallest singular value.
+This is given by Lemma \ref{lem:naomov smallest eigenvalue bound}.
 The majority of the results in this section will follow from applying standard Gaussian concentration inequalities to the forms of the elliptic law given in \cite{naumov,rourke-elliptic-2}.

 To begin we recall some general facts from linear algebra.
 The first of these is the Hoffman-Wielandt inequality (see Lemma 2.1.19 of \cite{cupbook}).
 This states that for $n$-by-$n$ symmetric matrices $A$ and $B$ we have that